anitagraser/lab/manual.md

 ### Supervisors’s to-do list

 * Ensure notebook and accounts are ready
-* Add to the lab GitLab organization
+* Add to the relevant GitLab organization/repo
 * Send welcome message in Teams chat

 ### First meeting with supervisor